 You should find there are a number of options for contacting them on their website using either phone, email, or via a site based messaging system.
 If you decide to contact the police by phone then you should use their non-emergency contact number.

 Be aware that although all police forces have access to this system, not all police officers will be familiar with it.
-If the person you are speaking to claims to be unable to access this then you will need to request that they escalated this to someone who can.
-Alternatively, you can ask the police officer to send an email to email@example.com for assistance with finding out the crime reference number.
+If the person you are speaking to claims to be unable to access this then you will need to request that they escalate this to someone who can.
+Alternatively, you can ask the police officer to send an email to firstname.lastname@example.org for assistance with finding out the crime reference number.